huangjinzhuo/gorgias-magic/README.md

 ## Requirements

+1. You have a GCP account and password to login to GCP Cloud Console,
+2. You have a project, and Kubernetes Engine API and Cloud Build API on the project are enabled.
+[Here is the instruction on how to enable them](README.md#What-is-Gorgias-Magic?)

-## Auto Deployment
+## Deployment

-Instructions here.
+### Deploying a Postgres cluster

 Use Kubernetes StatefulSets to get a Postgres instance running with replication enabled.
 This also uses the [standard Postgres container](https://github.com/docker-library/postgres).
-Replication is achieved by streaming replcation instead of log shipping replication, and allow [warm standby.](https://www.postgresql.org/docs/current/warm-standby.html)
+Replication is achieved by streaming replcation instead of log shipping, and allow [warm standby.](https://www.postgresql.org/docs/current/warm-standby.html)

+1.

 ## SRE Considerations